witekbobrowski/Academic/computer-supported-design-winter-2017/README.md

 # Computer Supported Design (Winter 2017)

-## About

-A rather silly class, so don't expect a lot of educational value...

 ## Assignments

 To do these I will be working on one project which is the [ShapeGrammar](ShapeGrammar/) iOS app project.